-City Airport Development Programme
+City Airport Development Programme: first video released

 New video from London City Airport highlights huge civil engineering works in King George V Dock as piling works get underway A new video from London City Airport goes behind-the-scenes of the vast civil engineering project taking place in King George V Dock, as part of the £480 million City Airport Development Programme (CADP).

 Because of London City Airport’s unique location in London’s Royal Docks, in order to create the new ‘land’ upon which new airport infrastructure will be constructed, the airport must install over one thousand ‘piles’, which will support a 75,000m2 concrete deck.
 The CADP Delivery Partner, Bechtel, is leading the project alongside main contractor BAM Nuttall.

 A pile is a supporting column, comprising a steel casing with a steel cage inserted and filled with concrete.
 Each casing is typically 17.5m long and 1.0m to 1.2m in diameter.
 After embedding the casing into the dock bed, a further 4m is excavated beneath the base of the casing which is then filled with the cage and concrete.

 Peter Adams, Chief Development Officer for London City Airport, said: